 NEOMA Business School in France has opened a new office in Bogotá, Colombia, to facilitate the recruitment of students from Latin America.
 The new office will support NEOMA’s plan to double its enrollment of Latin American students over the next four years.

-The Rutgers Business School in Camden, New Jersey, has opened its Center for Women in Business (CWIB).
+The Rutgers Business School in Newark and New Brunswick, New Jersey, has opened its Center for Women in Business (CWIB).
 Focused on improving gender equity in business, the center will offer workshops, networking opportunities, and mentoring to help empower women, as well as resources to help men better understand the nature of unconscious bias.
 The center will conduct research that promotes the adoption of inclusive business practices.
 Lisa Kaplowitz, assistant professor of professional practice in finance, is the center’s founding director.
 Initial center research will explore the impact that participation in youth sports has on women’s future willingness to take risks, the ways that unconscious biases can lead to favoritism toward same-gendered associates, and the role that male mentors play in women’s success.

 Marquette University in Milwaukee, Wisconsin, has announced plans to break ground in the fall of 2021 for a new building to house the College of Business Administration.
 The fundraising team has raised more than US$44 million for the $70 million project in less than 18 months.
 Marquette Business faculty, staff, students, and alumni will take part in an inclusive design process to ensure the new building addresses the needs of tomorrow’s students, educators, and businesses.
 In addition to dedicated innovation leadership space, the building is expected to include career and advising centers, a multifunctional special event space, and a pitch stage where students can share ideas with the community.